lstranskyTGM/uWeatherNG/README.md

 # uWeather_Project

-A ESP32 Weatherstation Project with a MySQL Database and a Website.
+An ESP32 Weatherstation Project with a MySQL Database and a Website.

 ## Task: